infinitered/ignite/docs/advanced-guides/creating-plugins.md

 party or your own, into one.
 Ignite itself makes use of Gluegun.

-Gluegun comes equipped with some outstanding libraries that fulfill common CLI requirements, such as templating, filesystem operations, command line handling, copy and paste, and more.
+Gluegun comes equipped with some outstanding libraries that fulfill common CLI needs, such as templating, filesystem operations, command line handling, copy and paste, and more.

 For more information, check out the [Gluegun repo](https://github.com/infinitered/gluegun).